Senate Order 13 for Entity Contracts

 Senate Order 13 (SO13), known as Murray Motion, requires that, twice a year, Commonwealth entities publish details of individual contracts with a total value of $100,000 (GST inclusive) or more, which meets specific date requirements (during the reporting period).

-In this reporting period the number of participants across the National Disability Insurance Scheme (NDIS) increased by 38,687 to a total of 573,342 as at 31 December 2022.
+In this reporting period the number of participants across the National Disability Insurance Scheme (NDIS) increased by 35,947 since June 2023.
+This brings the total participants in the NDIS to 646,449 as at 31 December 2023.

 Confidentiality